 Gifts Ideas Over $100

 Pool your money to get jewelry that reminds Grandma of her grandkids, such as a grandmother ring or necklace with the grandchildren’s birthstones.
-Or opt for a charm bracelet and let each grandchild contribute a charm to remind Grandma of them, such as a skateboard, ballet shoes, or a camera.
+Or opt for a charm bracelet and let each grandchild contribute a charm to remind Grandma of them, such as a tennis racket, musical note, or camera.

 32. A Smart Photo Frame